snl-dakota/dakota-examples/official/deterministic_calibration/scalar_multiexperiment_config/README.md

 variables.

-In this example, measurements of the tip displacement of a cantilever beam are used to calibate a model for the temperature dependence of the Young's modulus of carbon steel.
+In this example, measurements of the tip displacement of a cantilever beam are used to calibrate a model for the temperature dependence of the Young's modulus of carbon steel.
 Two experiments were performed.
 In both, tip displacement was measured at a series of temperatures.
 The vertical load placed on the beam, which is the configuration variable, differed for the two experiments.
 The example